Objective

 Benefits

-Overall, results from this study demonstrated that PFAS leaching can be reasonably predicted based on equilibrium-based parameters that can be readily quantified in the laboratory, particularly for longer-chained compounds.
+Results from Phase I of this study demonstrated that PFAS leaching can be reasonably predicted based on equilibrium-based parameters that can be readily quantified in the laboratory, particularly for longer-chain compounds.
 Furthermore, both the bench- and field-scale results suggest that elevated PFAS concentrations may persist in soils even after leaching has been substantially reduced.
-This observation can facilitate a scientifically-based justification for basing soil cleanup criteria based on site specific leaching/desorption values rather than generic regulatory limits.
-(Project Completion - 2023)
+This observation can facilitate a scientifically based justification for basing soil cleanup criteria based on site-specific leaching/desorption values rather than generic regulatory limits.
+Successful completion of the Phase II effort will ultimately improve the cost effectiveness of PFAS treatment technologies, directly benefiting the warfighter and installation communities.
+(Anticipated Phase II Project Completion – 2026)

 Publications